Friday, July 1, 2016

 While a man who did not go into society greatly he had a very wide circle of friends and acquaintances, while his business associates are a legion.

-It had been known for a number of years that he was in poor health, but of late he had appeared stronger than for a long time, so that the news of his death Sunday night, came as a great shock to all.
+It had been known for several years that he was in poor health, but of late he had appeared stronger than for a long time, so that the news of his death Sunday night, came as a great shock to all.

 Appeared Well All Day